 If you manage a large number of users or sync your LDAP directory: Use access groups to turn on a service for specific users within an organizational unit.
 For example, you turned off YouTube for all organizational units, but some users in the marketing and sales organizations need the service.
 Two options:

 - Move the users to a new or existing organization, and then turn on the service.

 - Add the users to an access group that has the service turned on.

 Each user in the group can access the service, even when the service is turned off for their organizational unit or the users are in different organizations.
 With access groups, you can turn on services for users without changing your organizational structure.
 For information about how to use access groups, see Control access to G Suite and Google services with groups.

 Build a hierarchy

 Your account has a single top-level organization unit.
-Below the top-level unit, you can as many organizational units as you want—either at the same level or in a hierarchy.
+Below the top-level unit, add as many organizational units as you want—either at the same level or in a hierarchy.
 Each child organizational unit inherits settings from its parent, which you can then customize.
 Changing a setting at a higher level changes the setting for all child organizational units that inherit that setting.
 Custom settings, however, remain unchanged.